brendanhoran/ac-relay/README.md

 I ripped mine apart and solder wires to the switch points.
 This is then feed into a another relay.
 This relay is attached to the Arduino directly.
 (Driven by the transistor) This allows us to switch the AC mains relay with a fair amount of safety to us and the Arduino.

+###  License
+All code licensed under the BSD3 license